notunderground/starter-kit/README.md

 ### Todo

 * have a quiz or example projects, to determine when its time to move on
-* write a section for rails
+* add resources for tools